kushmirc/banking-modernization/README.md

 **Environment Matters**: Code working locally may fail in production due to case sensitivity differences, file path handling, and API version conflicts.
 Testing across environments is essential.

-**Legacy Code Context**: Manual dependency management and JSP servlets were standards of that era, but are not always ideal in modern environments.
+**Legacy Code Context**: Manual dependency management and JSP servlets were earlier standards, but are not always ideal in modern environments.
 Understanding historical context helps with problem-solving.

 **Database Migration Complexity**: Database schema conversion involves more than just syntax - JDBC driver configuration and SQL dialect differences require careful attention.